-But a savvy shopper can find a way to get many things free.
-From entertainment to education, knowing these tricks can help you save big, even for things your neighbors and friends may be paying for.
+But a savvy shopper can find ways to get many things free.
+From entertainment to education, knowing these tricks can help you save big, even on things your neighbors and friends may be paying for.

 Here are some of the many things you should never pay for.